 All our hens come with a lifetime of free advice so please feel free to email me for further help or pop in and visit us.

 What are the advantages of keeping chickens?

-- They are a healthy, outdoor hobby which the whole family can be involved in, young and old .
+- They are a healthy, outdoor animal which the whole family can be involved in, young and old .

-- Whilst they need daily care, they are not as time consuming as cats or dogs.
+- Whilst they need daily care, they are not as time consuming as your pet cats or dogs.

 - Great slug and pest clearers.
-9 although you do need to protect your gardens if have vegetables and flower beds
+Although you do need to protect your gardens if have vegetables and flower beds

 - Chickens are great stress relievers – just sitting and watching them is really relaxing.